vrindavanvikarabad/vrindavan-wiki/docs/index.md

 </div>

-## Latest Updates

-!!! info "Current Status"
-    Vrindavan is actively hosting workshops, day visits, work meetings, and knowledge sharing sessions.
-Solar power installation and gaushala (cow shelter) are planned for the near future.
-Coincidentally, the space's north-east alignment follows Vastu Shastra principles, known to be auspicious.

 ---

-*"How many days have gone by when you looked up at the night sky, saw the stars and planets, and felt the oneness with the entire universe?
-With Vrindavan — that is possible again."*
+*"Here, under clear night skies and surrounded by silence, one can rediscover the calm and wonder that modern life often blurs — those rare moments when you can look at the stars and feel part of something vast and meaningful."*